alphons/Mvc.ModelBinding.MultiParameter/README.md

 });
 ```

-For using the multi parameter binding use the `WithMultiParameterModelBinding` extension.
+For the multi parameter binding use the `WithMultiParameterModelBinding` extension of
+Microsoft.AspNetCore.Mvc.ModelBinding.MultiParameter.
-Example complete Program.cs:
+Example Program.cs:

 ```c#
 using Microsoft.AspNetCore.Mvc.ModelBinding.MultiParameter;